jolly-bag/React.js/README.md

-# React.js
+# React.js  blog-app

-React: about, docs, projects...
+it is like news-blog,  with beautifull post block